-This project is mapping inquiries into historical child abuse that have proliferated since the 1990s.
-Its aim is to develop a publicly available web resource containing information on inquiries across the globe.
+The Age of Inquiry project is mapping inquiries into historical child abuse that have proliferated since the 1990s.
+It aims to develop a publicly available web resource containing information on inquiries across the globe.

 It focuses in particular on investigations into ‘institutional child abuse’, which encompasses a range of settings, typically outside the family but including arrangements such as foster care.

 In recent years, there has been a rapid growth in the establishment of historical abuse inquiries internationally.
-However, there is currently little knowledge of their scope and geographical spread.
+However, there remains limited knowledge of their scope and geographical spread.

 This resource is a work in progress.
 It aims to extend understandings of inquiries in the present and recent past by documenting and categorizing their key features.
-The limited number of inquiries currently listed will be progressively updated as the research progresses.
+The inquiries currently listed are being progressively updated as the research progresses.

-Inquiries are currently being added by region.
-During the first phase of the project, we are focusing on Australia, the UK and Europe.
+Inquiries are added by region.
+During the first phase of the project, we have focused on Australia, the UK and Europe.

 The project brings together a team of scholars from Australia and Europe and actively encourages contributions from other researchers with expertise in this field.